 Category Archives

-34 Articles
+36 Articles

 by Hal Phillips

-Decoding Distaff Indifference Toward Women’s Professional Sport
+Decoding Distaff Indifference Toward Women’s Professional Sports

-Ever wondered why women’s team sports are watched and otherwise supported so meagerly by women themselves?
+LYON, France (June 27, 2019) — Ever wondered why women’s professional sports are watched and otherwise supported so meagerly by women themselves?
 The underlying premise here may strike one as obtuse, even churlish this week, what with thousands of women in the stands watching the 2019 Women’s World Cup in stadia all over France.
 But none of last week’s Round of 16 matches sold out and World Cup crowds can mislead.
 You’ll recall they were enormous during the 1999 Women’s World Cup, here in the U.S. That event was seen as a tipping point for the women’s game in North America, and yet three separate women’s professional leagues have been attempted in the two decades since.
 The first two folded and the third — the National Women’s Professional Soccer League — continues to teeter on the brink of financial collapse and cultural irrelevance.

 Soccer remains a funny duck in America.
 More than those in other footballing nations, soccer fans here are beguiled by and pay outsized attention to their national teams — as opposed to the privately administered clubs that compete in domestic leagues.
 And surely there are entrenched gender biases that have worked against the serial iterations of women’s pro soccer in this country, or the WNBA, or women’s professional hockey wherein the Canadian professional league just folded.
 U.S. hockey international Kendall Coyne Schofield told the New York Times in April that, “People are drooling for women’s hockey.
 But the product we deliver isn’t being shown.”